Lisa Fortier: 2022–2023 season

 The Zags finished nonconference play with a 10–2 record, including the biggest upset in program history defeating the #6 Louisville Cardinals, but losing to Marquette in the Bahamas and at Stanford.

-The Zags finished WCC play with a 17-1 record, with the lone loss coming at Santa Clara on February 2.
-The Zags won their 18th regular season conference title overall.
-The Zags announced that they are going to have Kayleigh and Kaylynne Troung, Eliza Hollingsworth, and Brynna Maxwell back for the 2023-24 season during the pregame festivities against St. Mary's.
-The Zags defeated the BYU Cougars 79-64 on March 6 and got ended up losing to Portland 64-60 on March 7 in the WCC Tournament.
-The Zags were selected as the 9th seeded in the Seattle region 4, where they faced the 8th seeded Mississippi Rebels.
-The Zags ended their season at 28-5 with a 71-48 loss to Ole Miss at Stanford.
+The Zags finished WCC play with a 17–1 record, with the lone loss coming at Santa Clara on February 2.
+The Zags won their 17th regular season conference title overall and the seventh under Fortier.
+The Zags announced that they are going to have Kayleigh and Kaylynne Troung, Eliza Hollingsworth, and Brynna Maxwell back for the 2023–24 season during the pregame festivities against St. Mary's.
+The Zags defeated the BYU Cougars 79–64 on March 6 and ended up losing to Portland 64–60 on March 7 in the WCC tournament.
+The Zags were selected as the 9th seeded in the Seattle region 4, where they took on 8th seeded Ole Miss.
+It was the 14th appearance for the Zags and the seventh under Fortier.
+The Zags ended their season at 28–5 with a 71–48 loss to Ole Miss at Stanford.